-When new users start using Nitrux, many think they can’t install many of their tools in the distribution, such as a hypervisor (specifically, type 2 hypervisors), because they’re accustomed to using a package manager to do that.
-As we describe in the tutorial about Software Management, several methods exist to manage (add, remove, upgrade) software in the distribution.
+When new users start using Nitrux, many think they can’t install many of their tools in the distribution, such as a hypervisor (specifically, a type 2 hypervisor), because they’re accustomed to using a package manager to do so.
+In today’s tutorial, we’ll see how to install various hypervisors in Nitrux.

 Difficulty: ★☆☆☆☆